NobutakaShimizu/SODA25_slide/slides.md

 <v-clicks>

-- convergence is slow even if 90% are purple
+- convergence is slow even if 90% have the same color
 - On $K_n$
   - sync: consensus time = $\Theta(n)$
   - async: consensus time = $\Theta(n^2)$.